 Biomes O' Plenty

 Minecraft version: 1.19 | Download Biomes O' Plenty

 There's a reason for Biomes O' Plenty finding its way onto all the best Minecraft mods lists online: it's damn good at what it does.
 This expansive mod adds a great many new biome types to Minecraft's world generation, along with dozens of new block types, new foliage, and much more.
 This is an essential mod for injecting renewed life and interest into your Minecraft worlds, and giving you a reason to explore the Overworld again.

 Of course, using this mod completely changes world generation, so you won't be able to use our list of best Minecraft seeds, but who needs it when you've got so many new biomes to explore?
-Just be aware that if you want to use Biomes O'Plenty with 1.18, you'll also need to install TerraBlender alongside it.
+Just be aware that if you want to use Biomes O'Plenty with 1.18 or above, you'll also need to install TerraBlender alongside it.

 Terralith has the same goal as Biomes O'Plenty - to give you fantastic new terrain to explore.
 But Terralith does it without adding any new blocks at all - it works purely by changing terrain generation itself to create new landmarks such as volcanos, canyons, floating islands, and so on.

 Terralith also boasts a similar overhaul to Minecraft's underground as well as its overworld, with new cave types and biomes to explore.
 Exploring a Terralith-made Minecraft world is always a treat, and it makes it very difficult to pick between Terralith or Biomes O'Plenty.
 But the good news is: you don't have to choose!
 They're both compatible with each other, so just download both and get exploring!